-Did you know that throughout history, women have played a major role in the science of mathematics?.
-You may be pleasantly surprised by the names you find here.
+Girls in STEM: Throughout history, women have played a major role in the science of mathematics.

 #10 Elena Lucrezia Cornaro Piscopia (1646-1684).
 First woman in the world to receive a PhD.